thewhodidthis/tapeless/README.md

 ### tapeling

 Helps gather TAP reports.
-Assuming a test function that throws if a given operation fails as for example,
+Assuming a test function that throws if a given operation fails as for example:

 ```js
 // Check for sameness or equality.